Storidge/cio-faq/nodes.md

 reboot
 ```

+For Storidge software versions 3137 and above, run `cioctl node clean --force` to ignore current node status and force a node to clean state.

 To verify that a node is clean, run `cio info`.
 It should return a message that the system is not initialized.